Here, we look at some who stepped away to follow other pursuits

 Achievements: 2005 US Open champion; 15 professional victories including eight on the European Tour.

 The story: The New Zealander retired from top-level professional golf in 2015.
 He now runs a golfing academy at Villa Padierna near Puerto Banus in Spain, where he hosts coaching days and even week-long coaching trips.
-Campbell turns 50 in February 2019 so may opt to play some Senior Tour golf – he is exempt in the US Senior Open until 2028.
+Campbell turned 50 in February 2019 and has begun to play some senior golf.
+He shot 59 in the lead up to the Senior Open at Kilspindie.

 Turned pro: 1981